Learning Services Department

 Willowbrook Learning Services Department

-Individualized Education Plan Information
+Individualized Education Plan (IEP) information

 Students with IEPs require at least one meeting annually.

-• Annual review - held at least once per year to develop new goals, update and review accommodations, and to discuss educational placement Three Year Re-Evaluation - held once every three years to determine if the student is still eligible for special education services
+• Annual Review - held at least once per year to develop new goals, update and review accommodations, and to discuss educational placement.

 • Domain Review - held once every three years to determine what, if any, information is needed to determine eligibility for services.
 These meetings are all held on the phone.

-• 504 meetings - Please contact the student services office: (630) 530-3417 to connect with one of our school psychologists.
+• 504 meetings - Please contact the student services office at 630-530-3417 to connect with one of our school psychologists.

 Programming and Services for Students with IEPs at Willowbrook High School